thingyjp/thingyjp-scripts/README.md

 bundle with the device cert and the required intermediate cert.
 This is for use by self-service and should never be used.

+## server_setup.h

+Creates a sub-CA for signing server certs and installs the provided certs and keys.

 ## server_createcert.sh